American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 At-A-Glance

-There are costs associated with making money with your car, but potential tax benefits, too.
+There are costs associated with making money with your car, but there could also be potential tax benefits.

-7 Ways to Earn Extra Money with Your Car
+7 Ways to Make Money With Your Car

-Everyone knows the big two – food delivery and ridesharing – but the ways you can make money with your car are limited only by your imagination and your skills.
+Most people are familiar with food delivery and ridesharing, but the ways you can make money with your car are only limited by your imagination and skills.
 What has life taught you that you can turn into a moneymaker?
-Let’s explore seven different ways to boost your cash flow by using your car.
+Let’s explore seven ways to boost your cash flow using your car.

-1. Make Money with Your Car Delivering Food & Groceries
+1. Make Money With Your Car Delivering Food and Groceries

 2. Drive for a Ridesharing Company

-Ridesharing is different from carpooling.
-You may be behind the wheel in both scenarios, but ridesharing you do with perfect strangers.
-You need to meet a rideshare company’s requirements before they’ll let you drive.
+Ridesharing can be another way to make money with your car.
+Just keep in mind that you’ll need to meet a rideshare company’s requirements before they’ll let you drive.
 Requirements differ depending on the rideshare company and, often, by location.
 Some commonly held rules include:

-• Meet the minimum age in your city, often 19 or 21 years old.
+• Meet the minimum age in your city

-• Own a recent-year car with four doors.
+• Own a car with four doors that meets safety standards

-If you use your car infrequently, or if vacation awaits, you may consider renting it out.
-Several companies run online marketplaces where you can offer your car for rental, and customers choose the vehicle they want based on what’s available, with pick-up and drop-off at designated locations.
+If you don't use your car often, or if vacation awaits, you may want to consider renting it out to make some extra money.
+Several companies run online marketplaces where you can offer your car for rent.
+Customers choose the vehicle they want based on what’s available, with pick-up and drop-off at designated locations.
 Think of it like a homestay or vacation rental company for cars.

-If you live in the right location, this could help you generate dollars with little effort.
-For example, several of these ride-renting services operate only in certain major metropolitan areas, such as Portland, OR; Chicago, IL; Washington, D.C.; San Francisco, Oakland, and Berkely, CA; Boston, MA; and parts of northern New Jersey.
+The option to rent your vehicle may not be available in every state, so be sure to do your research.
+Several ride-renting services operate only in certain major metropolitan areas, such as Portland, OR; Chicago, IL; Washington, D.C.; San Francisco, Oakland, and Berkely, CA; Boston, MA; and parts of northern New Jersey.

-There are national companies that will pay you to display ads on your car while you drive your daily route.
-You essentially turn your car into a mobile billboard for a select period of time.
+Some national companies will pay you to display ads on your car while you drive your daily route.
+You essentially turn your car into a mobile billboard for a select period.
 Some companies give drivers the final say on what ads they can put on their cars, while others may not.
 To qualify for car advertising, you usually have to drive regularly in high-traffic areas.

 If you have a car with a tow/trailer hitch, or a truck with significant size and space, consider going pro as a part-time mover.
 You can make money with companies that will pay you to perform various tasks, like helping someone move or tow their stuff from point A to point B.

 Combine the mobility of your car with your skills and interests to bring a service to your customers’ driveways.
 For example, if you love cars and have auto mechanic experience, your go-to side hustle could be repairing people’s cars wherever they are.
 If you don’t have mechanical skills, you can drive to people’s homes to wash their cars.
-Has a snowplow ever accidentally blocked you in?
-Well, in that case, a truck and plow attachment could serve as a way to make some extra money in the winter months.
+Have a truck?
+Well, in that case, a truck and plow attachment could serve as a way to make some extra money cleaning driveways in the winter months.

 This approach turns your car into a mobile operation center: Come up with your own business model, work on your schedule, and price your services accordingly.